 Therefore, we strive to support environmental projects and are working in close cooperation with the Soil Conservation Service of Iceland (SCSI).
 We are currently supporting a reforestation project in Bláskógabyggð, close to Mountaineers main area of operation.

-This project will make a significant positive environmental impact in the region, not only in absorbing CO2 but also creating a beautiful scenery.
-In this way, it is possible to carbon neutralise Mountaineers‘ emissions by planting enough vegetation and trees.
+This project will make a significant positive environmental impact in the region, not only in absorbing CO2 but also in creating beautiful scenery.
+In this way, it is possible to carbon neutralize Mountaineers‘ emissions by planting enough vegetation and trees.
 These plants will absorb the CO2 and create a balance between our emissions and CO2 absorbing them.
-Once we reach our goal of carbon neutralising our company, we will look into carbon neutralising past emissions.
+Once we reach our goal of carbon neutralizing our company, we will look into carbon neutralizing past emissions.
 Our goal is to be a leading example in the environmental sector and serve as role models for other travel companies.

 Environmentally Friendly Electric Snowmobiles.
 In recent years, there has been much advancement in the field of electric vehicles, with the development of electric snowmobiles being no exception.

 It is our future goal to test drive these new snowmobiles and if they prove well in the Icelandic environment, to replace a part of our traditional fossil fuel snowmobile fleet with the new more environmentally friendly electric ones.
 It is clear that it is more rational to utilize our local clean and renewable energy instead of using polluting fossil fuels, transported across the world with associated expenses.
 It is estimated that the first electric snowmobiles will be officially launched in 2018 and we have therefore enough time to prepare the ground.

 We also focus on other areas of environmental protection.
 We have adopted a system where litter is sorted into metal, plastics, and glass for recycling.
 We also separate organic waste, as well as bottles and aluminum cans for recycling.